saaddaj/WeatherForecast-CLI/README.md

 ﻿# C# .NET 6 Weather Forecast CLI
-## A console application that fetches the weather forecast for the next 2 days for each of the cities where TUI Musement has activities to sell
+## A cross-plateform console application that fetches the weather forecast for the next 2 days for each of the cities where TUI Musement has activities to sell

 This project is my attempt at solving TUI Musement technical challenge of creating a weather forecast CLI application.